HelloZeroNet/Documentation/docs/en/site_development/content_json.md

 Node                     | Description
                     ---  | ---
-**archived**             | Delete the specified user content directory that is signed earler than the specified timestamp (key: directory name, value: timestamp)
+**archived**             | Delete the specified user content directory that is signed earlier than the specified timestamp (key: directory name, value: timestamp)
-**archived_before**      | Delete all user content directory if that is signed earler than the specified timestamp **cert_signers**         | Accepted domains and valid signer addresses **cert_signers_pattern** | Accepted cert signers regexp pattern **permission_rules**     | Allowed file names and total directory size based on cert domain or authorization method
+**archived_before**      | Delete all user content directory if that is signed earlier than the specified timestamp **cert_signers**         | Accepted domains and valid signer addresses **cert_signers_pattern** | Accepted cert signers regexp pattern **permission_rules**     | Allowed file names and total directory size based on cert domain or authorization method